azazelcodes/create-immersive-tacz/README.md

 **Optional steps to remove the Create Armorer recipes of the gun bench (recommended)**

 1. Change the DefaultPackDebug option of .minecraft/tacz/tacz-pre.toml to true
-2. Go to .minecraft/tacz and open the create armorer zip you downloaded (you can use winrar).
+2. Go to .minecraft/tacz and open the folder you previously extracted Create Armorer to.
 Delete the recipes folder in data/create\_armorer/recipes